EndsOfTheEarth/QueryLite/Documentation.md

 ## Delete From Query

-Note: The `From` and `Using` methods are equivalent syntax for both PostgreSql and Sql Server.
+Note: The `From` and `Using` methods are equivalent syntax and can be used for both PostgreSql and Sql Server.

 ```C#
 using(Transaction transaction = new Transaction(DB.Northwind)) {